lakhanp1/KERS_analysis/README.md

 ```

 #### R package chipmine with utility functions for ChIPseq data management and processing
 `chipmine` is under active development.
-For the analysis involving current manuscript, `chimpine v1.6` was used
+For the analysis involving current manuscript, `chimpine v1.6` was used.
 ``` R
 devtools::install_github(repo = "lakhanp1/chipmine", ref = "1.6")
 ```